lorenzo-stoakes/learn-prolog-now/notes/02_unification_proof_search.md

 * We can perform some queries on this:-

+E.g.:-

     ?- vertical(line(point(1,1),point(1,3))).
     true.

     ?- vertical(line(point(1,1),point(3,2))).
     false.

-* Note that what's really powerful is that we can ask more general questions, e.g.:-
+* Note that what's really powerful is that we can ask more general questions.

+E.g.:-

     ?- horizontal(line(point(1,1),point(2,Y))).
     Y = 1.

 * And also:-

+E.g.:-

     ?- horizontal(line(point(2,3),P)).
     P = point(_G307, 3).